gochain-io/go-post/README.md

 # Optional configuration:
 # REACT_APP_IPFS_HOST=...
 REACT_APP_IPFS_PORT=...
 REACT_APP_LOCAL_NODE_IP=192.168.99.100 npm run start
 ```

-During development MetaMask must be disabled (or not installed) in your browser or go-post-app will attempt to find the smart contracts on whichever GoChain network your MetaMask is connected to.
-With MetaMask disabled, go-post-app uses your
-local GoChain instance.
-In either case go-post-app finds the smart contract addresses for the corresponding network by reading go-post-api's artifact files.

 go-post-api has a test suite that can be run with `npm run test` from `packages/go-post-api`.